usecymk/micro/README.md

 | `assets/video/` | Recorded demo clips (`amoeba-hunting.mp4`, `bacteria-behavior.mp4`, etc.) |
 | `assets/experiment_results/` | Sample CSV output from a prior experiment run |

 Open `index.html` in a browser to view the project page.
-Place `assets/report.pdf` there for the linked final report.
+Place `assets/report.pdf` there for the linked final report (full paper: *Micro-Life 3D: An Autonomous Ecosystem*).

 ---